How to improve your body image without dieting

 Body image is the way you feel about your body or how you believe other people perceive your body.
 We’re often under the impression that to improve body image, we need to change our bodies.
 And it makes sense.
 The appearance of your body is what you feel poorly about.
 Yet body image actually has very little to do with your body itself.
 In fact an increased focus on the body creates a worsened body image, not better.

 Your body image comes from your mind.

-It is your thoughts (created by neural pathways in your brain) that create your perception of your body and therefore the only thing that can improve your body image is by learning more about your thoughts and how you interact with them.
+It is your thoughts (created by neural pathways in your brain) that create your perception of your body.
+The only thing that can improve your body image is by learning more about your thoughts and how you interact with them.

-Let’s take a step back.
-Why do we develop a poor relationship with our bodies to start with?
 Think about the way bodies are portrayed in your environment.
 How are thinner bodies portrayed?
 And how are larger bodies portrayed?
-Our culture connects being thin with increased value, worth, motivation and likeability, so it is no wonder our body image can often be wrapped up in thoughts about the size of your body.
+Our culture falsely connects being thin with increased value, worth, motivation and likeability, so it is no wonder your body image can often be wrapped up in thoughts about the size of your body.

 Messages about which bodies are “good” and which are “less worthy” have become so normalised we often don’t even notice them but we do absorb them.
 Our culture is so focused on an idealised beauty and those who have body types or features closer to this invented ideal receive higher societal value and less pressure to change simply because of their appearance.

 With our cultural ideals around bodies, it seems logical that if you lose weight, you will be perceived better in a society that values thinness and your body image will improve.
 That might happen short term but here’s why trying to improve your body image through weight loss does not work long term.